Creating presence for a boiler company

 Film & editing

 As part of the digital strategy for the brand presence, Optima Boilers set out to grow a community, providing customers with a reason to interact with the company, even if they did not yet require a new boiler.
 To achieve this, we created a series of videos, documenting a wealth of information that allowed customers to ‘do it themselves’ for minor issues.
 To store all these videos, I worked with the Marketing department to create a YouTube presence and through successful marketing grew the channel.
 These videos were created using Premiere, After Effects and Illustrator.

 Marketing & advertisement

-As well as a YouTube presence, the brand was active on many social channels.
+As well as a YouTube presence, the brand was active on many social media channels.
 I worked with the Marketing team to design all their online advertising in order to help drive sales and establish their market presence.
-I created all their printed marketing, including regular flyer designs to align with their door drop schedule and design for their advertisement space bought in local magazines.
+I created all their printed marketing, including regular flyer designs to align with their door drop schedule and designs for their advertisement space bought in local magazines.
 I also designed their business cards, infographics and branded all the forms used by the Sales team.

 Optima Boilers took to their visual identity with enthusiasm, and through their marketing channels, established a strong brand presence right from the start.
 The use of a varied flyer design meant their door drop strategy worked well and the idea of giving back to the public through free information helped to grow a strong brand loyalty amongst residents in their target areas.
 Optima Boilers continues to grow their library of ‘how to’ videos, their social media following and are looking to expand their operation into surrounding counties.